 How do you log in?

-After you download the new app, you will use your same login as your online banking credentials.
-If you currently use your account number as your online banking login, you will need to change it by clicking the lock in the upper right corner when inside online banking.
+You will use your same login as your online banking credentials, but if you currently use your account number as your online banking login, you will need to change it by clicking the lock in the upper right corner when inside online banking.
 For security reasons, the app will not allow you to use your account number as your log in.

 If you are currently not an online banking user, click here to enroll on our website or give us a call!